-As with other property investments, there are ways to do it without ever looking at the bricks and mortar itself, let alone having to manage it.
+As with other property investments, you can do it without ever seeing the bricks and mortar for yourself.

-If you are interested in buying actual flats and houses to rent to students, take a look at how to do it in this article.
+If you are interested in actually buying flats and houses to rent to students, take a look at how to do it in this article.

 But if you would rather do it from the comfort of your own armchair, read on…

-If the upkeep and maintenance of a property doesn’t appeal to you, you can buy units within a specific student accommodation block which is run by the property developers.
+If getting involved with the upkeep and maintenance of a property doesn’t appeal to you, you can buy units within a specific student accommodation block that are run by the property developers.

-It’s a fairly recent development, but there are now many student accommodation blocks that have been built specifically for students.
-They’re in places like London, Manchester, Liverpool and other towns with large student populations.
+It’s a fairly recent development, but there are now many student accommodation blocks, like Vita Student, that have been built specifically for students.
+They’re typically in large cities like London, Manchester, Liverpool and other places with large student populations.

 Does it all sound a bit too good to be true?

 Graham Davidson – the managing director of Sequre Property Investment – cautions that from a financial perspective, one of the biggest problems with student pods arises when you wish to sell them.

 To sell your pods you would need to go back to the company that sold them to you.
 At that point, the pods are without rental guarantees, so the amount you receive will be less than your initial investment.